-Greater utilisation of such materials depends on the development of second generation biofuels.
-Even if these higher yielding methods come to market, land availability still sets limits to what may be produced.
+Greater utilisation of such materials depends on the development of advanced biofuels.
+Even if these methods come to market, land availability still sets limits to what may be produced.

 Suggestions have been made for the movement of biomass or biomass derived fuels from the more productive regions to the more industrialised countries.
 Should this type of movement be encouraged?